rmartin16/qbittorrent-api/README.md

 torrent_list = client.torrents_info(status_filter='active')
 ```

 The responses from the API calls will be strings or a dedicated object for the endpoint.
-In general, the non-string responses are extend Dictionaries and Lists.
+In general, the responses that aren't simple strings are just extended Dictionaries and Lists.

 Interaction Layer Usage